-- 2. The intent aspect of this section is significant.
-If the transfer of custody of a child is not with the intent of relinquishing parental rights and responsibilities, the transfer does not violate this subsection.
+2. The intent aspect of this section is significant.
+If the transfer of custody of a child is not with the intent of relinquishing rights and responsibilities of the custodian, the transfer does not violate this subsection.
 Furthermore, the intent must be that the transfer is permanent.
 A temporary or short-term transfer does not violate the provisions of this section.
-For example, a transfer of custody of a child to the care of a boarding school, childcare provider, or babysitter is not normally with an intent to abdicate parental rights and responsibilities and, furthermore, is not intended to be permanent.
-Those custody transfers are not be prohibited by this section. - 3.
-Subsection (a) prohibits a transfer of custody of a child with the intent of releasing parental rights and responsibilities unless the transfer is accomplished through adoption, guardianship, or other listed processes.
+For example, a transfer of custody of a child to the care of a boarding school, childcare provider, or babysitter is not normally with an intent to abdicate the rights and responsibilities of the custodian and, furthermore, is not intended to be permanent.
+Those custody transfers are not be prohibited by this section.

+3. Subsection (a) prohibits a transfer of custody of a child with the intent of releasing the rights and responsibilities of the custodian unless the transfer is accomplished through adoption, guardianship, or other listed processes.
 Thus, this section does not prohibit a transfer of custody of a child to a prospective adoptive parent incident to an adoption, to a guardian incident to a guardianship, or to a transferee designated in a judicial award of custody or other judicial or tribal action.

-Furthermore, subsection (a)(5) specifically exempts a child custody transfer from the prohibition of this section if the transfer is in accordance with other process permitted by law of the state.
+Furthermore, subsection (a)(5) specifically exempts a child custody transfer from the prohibition of this section if the transfer is in accordance with other law of the state.
 For example, state law might specifically authorize a transfer of custody of a child in situations such as the deployment of the parent in the armed services or the incarceration of the parent.
+It might specifically authorize a parent to transfer custody of a child pursuant to a safe house law.